Spellsweaver/Hexfield/README.md

 Ctrl + Z - cancels the last change to map.

 You can distribute this application freely as long as you give credit to creator.

+#States library
+Since the last update, this project also contains a completely independant states library for love2d.
+You can use and/or modify it freely.